Latest COVID-19 Health and Guidance Information - Read here ›

 If you are building a bonfire on private property, here’s how to do it safely for yourself and the environment:

-It is always crucial to remember the importance of safety when handling fireworks, below are some tips to ensure you keep yourself and others safe this Bonfire Night:
+It is always crucial to remember the importance of safety when handling fireworks!
+We asked our Health and Safety Manager for a few tips to ensure you keep yourself and others safe this Bonfire Night:

 In conclusion, planning an eco-friendly Bonfire Night is not only achievable but also enjoyable.
 By making mindful choices when it comes to food, lighting, fireworks, and more, you can have a fantastic celebration while reducing your environmental impact.
 Let's make Bonfire Night a time to not only remember history but also to create a brighter and greener future.